cupOfTeaInc/DevaanshAndWilliamUberGLobalHackathonCoding/README.md

 - Discord was used for video calling

 ## Setting up Home Assistant
+[Home Assistant](https://www.home-assistant.io/) is an open-source smart home platform that was used in this project.
+We thank the contributors and we appreciate that they have made it open-source with great documentation.

 Home Assistant was set up in the Core configuration for Linux [instructions here](https://www.home-assistant.io/installation/linux#install-home-assistant-core).

 Next, a [Daikin AC was integrated](https://www.home-assistant.io/integrations/daikin/#climate).
 This allows us to control the AC from Home Assistant with commands such as off, heat, cool, etc.